 Information and technology governance and compliance is an integral part of Bell Equipment's business operations and acts as an enabler to achieve the group's strategic objectives.
-The appointed chief information officer and IT steering committee ('the steering committee') ensures accountability and oversight of the IT risk, governance and compliance across the group.
+The appointed chief information officer and GEC ensures accountability and oversight of the IT risk, governance and compliance across the group.

-The steering committee will also ensure that information and technology are leveraged to produce the information required, optimise IT resources to deliver value, manage risk, sustainability and business performance.
-The steering committee ensures that matters such as ever increasing regulatory and governance compliance, cybersecurity and digital transformation are adequately addressed. whilst continuously focusing on innovative and business centric IT solutions.
+The GEC will also ensure that information and technology are leveraged to produce the information required, optimise IT resources to deliver value, manage risk, sustainability and business performance.
+The GEC ensures that matters such as ever increasing regulatory and governance compliance, cybersecurity and digital transformation are adequately addressed, whilst continuously focusing on innovative and business centric IT solutions.